Osilly/Vision-DeepResearch/README.md

 @article{zeng2026vision,
-  title={Vision-DeepResearch Benchmark: Rethinking Visual and Textual Search for Multimodal Large Language Models}, author={Zeng, Yu and Huang, Wenxuan and Fang, Zhen and Chen, Shuang and Shen, Yufan and Cai, Yishuo and Wang, Xiaoman and Yin, Zhenfei and Chen, Lin and Chen and others}, journal={arXiv preprint arXiv:2602.02185}, year={2026}
+  title={Vision-DeepResearch Benchmark: Rethinking Visual and Textual Search for Multimodal Large Language Models}, author={Zeng, Yu and Huang, Wenxuan and Fang, Zhen and Chen, Shuang and Shen, Yufan and Cai, Yishuo and Wang, Xiaoman and Yin, Zhenfei and Chen, Lin and Chen, Zehui and others}, journal={arXiv preprint arXiv:2602.02185}, year={2026}
 }